USC Computer Science and Engineering Department

 -

-You perform acceptably on all three topics.
-This means you passed the
+You perform acceptably on both topics.
+This means you passed the qualifying

 exam.